NSDCF/nsdcf.org/content/donate/_index.md

   text = "...the NAFA scholarship offered me financial peace of mind that allowed me to pursue a second major and a number of extracurricular activities.
 But more than that, knowing that I have the prayers and well wishes of NAFA members has been invaluable throughout my college experience."

 [banner]
- active     = false
+ active     = true
- expiryDate = 2023-10-22T23:59:59-05:00
+ expiryDate = 2024-09-29T23:59:59-05:00
- text       = "The annual Days of Giving take place October 16-22.
+ text       = "The annual Days of Giving take place September 23-29.
 Your support can help make a difference for Norwin students." linkText   = "Learn more."

 [menu]